 Polystyrene and other non-recyclable plastics are a serious and readily preventable source of marine debris pollution.
 Many of these products are both lightweight and aerodynamic, so they are easily blown into gutters and storm drains even when "properly" disposed of.
 They are also very brittle, so when littered they quickly break into smaller and smaller pieces making cleanup impossible.

-Once broken down in fresh water and marine environments, many of these products can kills fish and other wildlife because they resembles food and causes choking or starvation if ingested.
+Once broken down in fresh water and marine environments, many of these products can kill fish and other wildlife because they resemble food and cause choking or starvation if ingested.

 Polystyrene and other non-recyclable plastic food packaging is extremely costly to local governments, some of whom are required by law to achieve "zero" trash litter in impaired waterways.
 Litter clean-ups cost billions, and yet are still ineffective.
 In order to put an end to this type of plastic pollution, polystyrene and other non-recyclable plastic litter must be stopped at its source.